 The Code of Conduct does not contain detailed instructions on how to act in all situations that arise in everyday working life but offers a basis for dealing responsibly with the challenges of day-to-day business.

 Questions on the interpretation and application of these rules in working practice or on more extensive guidelines can be answered by executives, Miglena Varbanova – Head of the Legal and Compliance Department of FTSAM (tel.
-052 573 227 or firstname.lastname@example.org) or Ombudsman Elitsa Manolova (tel.
-052 573 232 or email@example.com).
+052 573 227 or email@example.com) or Ombudsman Maya Zdravkova (tel.
+052 573 482 or firstname.lastname@example.org).

 5.2 Dealing with Mistakes and Rule Violations

 The corporate culture at FTSAM is characterized by the values of competence, reliability, openness, courage, commitment, and trust.
 The value of courage is to make decisions, take responsibility, and endure opposition.
 Mistakes can occur doing so.
 It is crucial that these mistakes are recognized and corrected.
 FTSAM promotes an open approach to mistakes.
 This is the only way we can learn from our mistakes and continue to develop.